Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Observations

 To summarize, we analyzed the following set of current densities: $\textbf{J}_{curl}$, $\textbf{J}_{dia \ Total_i}$, $\textbf{J}_{dia \ Total_e}$, $\textbf{J}_{dia \ \nabla N_i}$, $\textbf{J}_{dia \ \nabla \cdot T_i}$, $\textbf{J}_{dia \ \nabla N_e}$, $\textbf{J}_{dia \ \nabla \cdot T_e}$ during each of the studied magnetopause crossings.

 When interpreting these quantities, it is important to note that MHD physics breaks down in the diffusion regions as plasma disassociates from the magnetic field.
 Because the diamagnetic current equations are defined under MHD conditions, the concept of a diamagnetic current also breaks in the diffusion regions as the plasma must now be described using kinetic theories.
 Thus, while the current around the diffusion region is still represented by the diamagnetic, ion dominated CF current, inside the diffusion regions they become kinetic and can no longer be described in the same way.
 For this reason our results using the diamgnetic current are more likely to contain {anomalously large current spikes} once the MMS constellation entered the IDR and EDR of that magnetopause crossing event.
-However, as the EDR itself is still quite small when compared with the current sheet that MMS observes, there are regions where the diamgnetic current is a useful measure.
-It is also worthy to note that, as the curlometer current relies on the deviations in the magnetic field itself, it is not impacted in the same manner and presents accurate current measurements all throughout the current sheet crossing, be it in the current sheet itself, or the diffusion regions.
+However, as the EDR itself is still quite small when compared with the current sheet that MMS observes, there are regions where the diamgnetic current is a useful measure. {Specifically, the sizes of these regions are estimated to be on the order of 50 km for the IDR and 1 km for the EDR - e.g. \citeA{Phan2015}.
+Studies such as \citeA{Torbert2017} have reinforced these values by identifying an EDR with a size of approximately 2 km, which appeared as roughly 40 ms of MMS data.
+From the EDR events that we analyzed in this study, the magnetopause crossings lasted from a low of 1.8 seconds to a high of almost 17 seconds.
+In either case, the magnetopause boundary captured covers a significantly larger time span than the brief EDR, and is at least twice as large than the IDR in the limiting case.
+Of course, how the MMS constellation cuts across each specific event significantly complicates this process, but a more in-depth timing analysis is out of the scope of this study.} It is also worthy to note that, as the curlometer current relies on the deviations in the magnetic field itself, it is not impacted in the same manner and presents accurate current measurements all throughout the current sheet crossing, be it in the current sheet itself, or the diffusion regions.